metalalive/RobotCarRPi/build_essential_libraries.md

 - According to [this page](https://www.tensorflow.org/install/source), users can run optional command **bazel test** prior to **bazel build <YOUR_OPTIONS>**, however it's also OK to skip **bazel test** then directly run **bazel build**.

-- then start building (~12 hours)
+- then start building (~12 hours).
-  **NOTE**
-    if you build tensorflow from source, be sure to add the options shown at the end of ./configure, to disable the function you don't need.
+  Note that if you build tensorflow from source, be sure to add the options shown at the end of ./configure, to disable the function you don't need.
     ```
     bazel build -c opt --copt="-mfpu=neon-vfpv4" \
       --copt="-funsafe-math-optimizations" \